-In California, a number of construction and erection classifications are divided into two separate classifications based on the hourly wage of the employee assigned to the classification and each of these classifications has a different advisory pure premium rate.
-For each of these classification pairs, there is a specific hourly wage threshold used to determine whether the payroll and claims for an employee is assigned to the "high wage" or "low wage" classification.
-There are currently sixteen of these "dual wage" classifications.
+In California, a number of construction and erection operations are divided into two separate classifications based on the hourly wage of the employees and each of these classifications has a different advisory pure premium rate.
+For each of these classification pairs, a specific hourly wage threshold is used to determine whether the payroll and claims for an employee are assigned to the "high wage" or "low wage" classification.
+There are currently 16 pairs of "dual wage" classifications.

 If you have a classification question that you would like covered in a future Classification and Test Audit Insight e-newsletter, email us at [email protected].